 1. Missouri has a workforce of 3 million.
 That’s more workers than 20 other states have people – a real bonus for any scalable business (Bureau of Labor Statistics and U.S. Census Bureau).

-2. Missouri’s high school graduation rate is a full 6% above the U.S. average.
+2. Missouri’s high school graduation rate is a full 5% above the U.S. average.
 And those students tend to go onto college.
-Nearly 40,000 Bachelors’ degrees are awarded in the state each year (Education Week and National Center for Education Statistics.
+Over 40,000 Bachelors’ degrees are awarded in the state each year (Education Week and National Center for Education Statistics.